 If you hate the noise and pollution of petrol mowers, can’t be bothered faffing around with a troublesome power cable, and want to listen to the birds sing as you smell the freshly cut grass, then a push along lawn mower might be for you.

-Push mowers are an elegant solution to keeping your lawn in shape.
+Manual mowers are an elegant solution to keeping your lawn in shape.
 They are lightweight, simple, and provide a decent cut.
 Despite requiring a little more physical effort than most mechanical mowers, they help keep you fit and are far more convenient.
 Not to mention the savings on fuel or your electricity bill, and the advantage of being able to mow at any time of day without a noisy motor disturbing the neighbours.

 Added safety is also a benefit.
 If you have young children or pets, then a powered mower can be a rolling death trap.
 A rotary mower can easily turn a pebble into a projectile that might smash a window or cause bodily harm.
 You would have to try much harder to make such damage with a hand-powered lawn mower